African termite alates for food

 Termite alates swarming

-If conditions are right, termite alates leave in great numbers simultaneously their nests or mounds.
+If conditions are right, termite alates leave their nests or mounds in great numbers simultaneously.
 That’s called swarming.
-And it takes about 20 minutes for all of them to leave their home.
-After flying a maximum of 10 minutes, they settle on the ground and shed their wings.
-This wing shedding does not need a big effort, as there is a predetermined breaking point at the axles.
-The triangular-shaped axle points of the four wings will remain lifelong on the termite.
+And it takes about 20 minutes for all of them to leave their old home for good.
+After flying for 10 minutes, they settle on the ground and shed their wings.

 Nutritional value of termite alates

 Swarming termites are a feast for a wide variety of predators.
-All alates – if males or females – are filled to the brim with energy, which ensures, that two termite alates can breed and nurture six termite offspring in the first year, just by their stored energy.
+All alates – if males or females – are filled to the brim with energy, which ensures that two termite alates can breed and nurture six termite offspring in the first year, just by their stored energy.
 Further details on the fat body composition of termites can be found under this link.

 Catching of termite alates and preparation by roasting

-When enough termites are caught, they should be scooped in a hot frying pan without oil.
-Always fluff them up with the fingers, they should not get burnt or stuck to the pan bottom, until they start to get crispy.
+When enough termites are caught, they should be scooped into a hot frying pan without oil.
+Always fluff them up with your fingers; they should not get burnt or stuck to the pan bottom until they get crispy.
+After that, salt is mixed into water, and this salted liquid is poured over the semi-crispy termites in the pan.

-Thereafter salt is mixed into water and this salted liquid is poured over the semi-crispy termites in the pan.
-Again, fluffing up with the fingers – and being very careful not to touch the hot bottom of the pan.
-When the termites are crispy, they get rubbed with the fingers all over, so that they lose their wings.
-After putting them in a bowl (termite’s bodies and crushed wings altogether), they will be brought outside.
-And by blowing into the bowl the crushed wing pieces will be removed.
+Again, fluffing up with fingers and being very careful not to touch the hot bottom of the pan.
+When the termites are crispy, they are rubbed with their fingers all over so that they lose their wings.
+They are brought outside after being put in a bowl (termite bodies and crushed wings).
+By blowing into the bowl, the crushed wing pieces are removed.

 Eating roasted termites